Yeah, yeah, I just have two more soundbites on this.

 So when Obamacare came up, it wasn't what's in it.

-And whenever anybody did uh expose the contents, they were attacked as people who were partisan and couldn't be trusted and were doing everything they could to deny Obama his signature achievement.
+And whenever anybody did expose the contents, they were attacked as people who were partisan and couldn't be trusted and were doing everything they could to deny Obama his signature achievement.

 What his signature achievement was was of no concern to the media.

-So this this business of Trump wants a state control media, we've, for all intents and purposes where Obama's concerned, we have it with state control media, as far as we're concerned, we have it with Hillary.
+So this business of Trump wants a state-controlled media, we've, for all intents and purposes where Obama's concern, we have it.

 And I think that's what I heard yesterday.